TheoryInPractice/CONCUSS/README.md

 Positional arguments:

 * `graph` - filename of the host graph
 * `pattern` - filename or basic pattern.
-Basic pattern specified as: `pattern_nameint`.
+Basic pattern specified as: `pattern_nameint` or `pattern_nameint,int`.
+The ints specify number of vertices.
 See example below.
 * `config` - filename of the configuration settings (defaults to `config/default.cfg`)

 Optional arguments: